The Midwest is going dark in wavesβ€”plan your stack now

 Contact State Legislators

-Midwest state legislatures are actively considering transparency requirements.
-Contact your state representative and senator to support media access provisions in police encryption policies.
+Several Midwest state legislatures have active or recent transparency proposals.
+Contact your state representative and senator to support media access provisions in police encryption policies before the next radio upgrade vote.

 Support Regional Press Associations